HardlyDifficult/Tutorials/Chapter1.md

  - Post questions/comments under the youtube video (since git doesn't do discussions well).
 Maybe survey at end?
  - Brief bio / why i did this
  - Filenames in bold
+ - Maybe always have a 'Why' or 'What' question after how.

+ea22a

 # 1) A game with enemies spawning